mayanksingh2298/mayanksingh2298.github.io/_posts/2016-09-17-elementary_on-dell_i7559.markdown

 image: /assets/images/i75590.jpg
 ---

-It's pretty fucking easy if you don't fuck up like me.
+It's pretty easy if you don't mess up like me.
 So I won't be telling what to do(Ok I will), but rather what not to do!

 Story